glemiere/driftlock/assets/validators/execute-step.md

 Approve (`valid: true`) when:

 - `mode` is correct and consistent with the requested execution
-- all touched/written files are inside `allowedFiles`
+- all touched/written files are declared in `filesWritten`/`filesTouched` and not excluded
 - the patch is small, focused, and aligned with the step description
 - metadata is coherent:
   - `success` matches the presence/absence of a patch